daniel-chris-lucas/learning/JavaScript/ReactJS/react-fundamentals/README.md

 To make more composable React components, define common APIs for similar component types.

 Create a NumInput component that can act as a number input field or range slider.

+### 14. Dynamically Generated Components

+React components can be dynamically generate based on a dataset.

+Create a table from a data set and use PersonRow component to display each row of information.